fgrazi/crypthru/README.md

-The report shall be transmitted securely (to avoid given up monkeys to attempt an escape) and, considering Tarzan's ambitions to expand its business to a network, Tarzan and Jane decide to use a public key system and both install CT in their computers.
+The report shall be transmitted securely (to avoid given up monkeys to attempt an escape) and, considering Tarzan's ambitions to expand its business to a network, Tarzan and Jane decide to use a public key system and both install Crypthru in their computers.

 The first thing that Tarzan needs to do is to generate a key-pair, this is a private and public key so that Jane (as well as other future partners) can send him files and